Capabilities

 Stresses in rock are sometimes sufficiently high to cause rock bursting, spalling, buckling, heaving, or other ground control problems.
 In such cases, knowledge of the stress is of fundamental importance to the design and construction of structures in rock.
 Even in cases where the effects of stress are less dramatic, the optimum shape, orientation, and layout of underground structures, as well as the effectiveness and ultimate cost of rock support systems can be significantly impacted by the in situ rock stress.
-Stress measurements in concrete dams are also a valuable tool for evaluating structural stability and calibrate numerical models.
+Stress measurements in concrete dams are also a valuable tool for evaluating structural stability and calibrating numerical models.

 We measure rock stress via the two most common types of overcoring which utilize either the USBM borehole deformation gauge or the CSIRO hollow inclusion cell.
 Both instruments measure strain relief in the borehole wall of a pilot hole (1.5-inch-diameter) as it is overcored using a larger diameter (6-inch-diameter) bit.